Country Club and Community Association

 25. These Rules, in six parts, constitute the Club’s Rules pertaining to the storage of boats, kayaks, windsurfers, etc. on Club lands, boat racks and docks.

-B. IMPROPER STORAGE: Improper storage is defined as storage on lands owned by the Club other than on docks and boat racks, storage anywhere on Club properties without a current membership permit, and storage in violation of this Rule 25 (C.), (D.) and/or (E.) below.
+B. IMPROPER STORAGE: Improper storage is defined as storage on lands and waters owned by the Club other than on docks and boat racks, storage anywhere on Club properties without a current membership permit, and storage in violation of this Rule 25 (C.), (D.) and/or (E.) below.
 Boats improperly stored will be removed to storage immediately.

 E. DOCK MODIFICATIONS AND UNCOATED WIRE PROHIBITED: Members may not drill holes in any dock or fasten any device without the authorization of the Boat and Dock Committee.
 Only ropes, chain and plastic coated wire are authorized to attach a boat to a dock.
 Uncoated wire is specifically prohibited.
 Members are responsible for all damages caused by unauthorized drilling or fastening to the dock or excessive wear or chafing caused by the use of unauthorized attachment methods.
-Boats stored on docks in violation of this Rule will be removed to storage immediately.
+Boats stored on docks in violation of this Rule will be removed to storage immediately,

 26. No person shall: a. feed any waterfowl; b. create any condition, or allow any condition to exist, which results in a congestion of waterfowl that causes: a. an accumulation of waterfowl feces or droppings, b. damage to flora, fauna, private or public property, c. a threat or nuisance to the public health, safety or welfare, or d. a threat to the health, safety or welfare of said waterfowl.